The information on this page is for all housing and child-occupied facilities built before 1978 and will be effective on

-Find out how to become certified to perform Essential Maintenance Practices (EMPs) under the Vermont Lead Law.
+Find out how to become certified to perform Inspection, Repair and Cleaning (IRC) Practices under the Vermont Lead Poisoning Prevention Law.

 Vermont law requires all schools and licensed or registered child care facilities to test their drinking water for lead and remediate if levels are at or above 4 parts per billion (ppb).

 While a major source of lead exposure in Vermont children is paint, lead in older plumbing and fixtures can add to a child’s overall lead exposure.

-The Vermont Lead Poisoning Prevention Law — passed in 1996 and updated in 2008 — requires owners of rental housing and child care facilities built before 1978 to help prevent lead poisoning.
+The Vermont Lead Poisoning Prevention Law requires owners of rental housing and child care facilities built before 1978 to help prevent lead poisoning.

 While a major source of lead poisoning in Vermont children is paint, lead in older plumbing, pipes and fixtures can add to a child’s overall lead exposure.